-- 1. Remote Administration Service has been enabled. - If the HSM and the associated Security World are being installed the first time, install the HSM and, as part of the overall installation process, install the Remote Administration Service bundle (raserv).
+- 1. Remote Administration Service has been enabled. - of the HSM and the associated Security World are being installed the first time, install the HSM and, as part of the overall installation process, install the Remote Administration Service bundle (raserv).
 For installation instructions, follow the Installation Guide of the HSM. - If the HSM and the associated Security World are already installed but Remote Administration was not installed: - You have to re-install the Security World software.
-See Prepare an existing Security World installation for Remote Administration. - If ACS cards are already in use but they are not labeled Remote Administrator Ready, then the cards have to be migrated to Java cards before they can be used via a Remote Administration Client. - Ensure port 9005 is open for incoming connection requests from nShield Remote Administration clients. - 2.
+See Prepare an existing Security World installation for Remote Administration. - If ACS cards are already in use but they are not labeled Remote Administrator Ready, then the cards have to be migrated to Java cards before they can be used via a Remote Administration Client. - Ensure the Remote Administration Service firewall port (default: 9005) is open for incoming connection requests from nShield Remote Administration clients. - 2.
 Cards have been enabled for use through RAC.
-See Edit the cardlist file to enable cards for use through RAC. - 3.
+See Edit the Authorized Card List. - 3.
 Dynamic slots have been configured so that cards can be presented remotely.
 See Set up dynamic slots.